AdobeDocs/workfront.en/help/classic/workfront-proof/wp-tech-corner/proof-types/create-status-web-proof.md

 ## Creating a Static Website Proof

 1. Open the New proof page, as described in [Generate Proofs in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/generate-proofs.md).
-1. Paste or type your URL in the `www.shareyourlink.com`&nbsp;box.
+1. Paste or type your URL in the **www.shareyourlink.com**&nbsp;box.
 1. You can repeat this step to add multiple URLs.
-1. Just below this box, click the resolution (the default is 1366x768), then select any resolutions you want in the `Screensot resolution` box.
+1. Just below this box, click the&nbsp;resolution (the default is 1366x768), then select any resolutions you want in the **Screensot resolution** box.
    Select a smaller resolution if you want to proof designs for mobile devices.
 Generally, designs load as per screen/browser window resolution.

-1. Click `Look for subpages` if you&nbsp;want to&nbsp;include connected pages that are in the same domain/subdomain&nbsp;as the&nbsp;entered&nbsp;URL.
+1. Click **Look for subpages** if you&nbsp;want to&nbsp;include connected pages that are in the same domain/subdomain&nbsp;as the&nbsp;entered&nbsp;URL.
-   Workfront Proof scans the connected pages and lists them below the `Look for subpages` option.
+   Workfront Proof scans the connected pages and lists them below the **Look for subpages** option.
 You can select the pages you want to include.

 1. With the Combine proofs feature you can submit all the web pages as a single multi-page proof.
-1. Click `Done`, then finish configuring your proof as explained in [Generate Proofs in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/generate-proofs.md).
+1. Click **Done**, then finish configuring your proof as explained in [Generate Proofs in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/generate-proofs.md).

 ## About Password-Protected Pages and Pages Requiring Authorization